sharp0900/S4T2TM2/Design_Document.md

 - **Flow of Events for Main Success Scenario**
 	1. User selects "Delete Task" button
 	2. User selects task they would like to delete from a dropdown list that is displayed.
-	3. The task is removed from the main database and moved to the archive.
+	3. The task is removed from the main database and moved to the archive and the user is notified that the change was successful.
 - **Flow of Events for Alternate Scenario**
 	1. There is a cancel button users can click instead of selecting a course to delete.
 	2. If there are no tasks to delete, that message will be displayed and they can only click "Cancel" to go back to the main menu.